GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 ---

-RoboTorq is built on **physics**, not policy — and not the idealized, frictionless physics of textbooks either.
+The RoboTorq is built on **physics**, not policy — and not the idealized, frictionless physics of textbooks either.
 Real physics.
 Real energy.
 Real time.

 The core invariant:
 > **1 RoboTorq = 1 kWh × 1 token = 3600 TokenTorq.**